 Also post your picture of your marinated mushrooms on Instagram or Facebook, and tag @aforkstale with #aforkstale hashtags!
 I will share with my followers! xoxo!

 - 2 lbs fresh mushrooms

 - ½ teaspoon salt

 - Clean 2lbs of fresh mushrooms.

 - Remove stems.
 (You can keep the stems.
 It is a personal preference.)

-- In a pot, bring vinegar and water to a boil.
+- In a pot, bring 1 cup white wine vinegar and ½ cup water to a boil.